There are so many web analytics tools out there, all geared at helping you see the big picture to get the best out of your website.

 Visual analytics combines the power of traditional web analytics, with the visual context and interactivity provided from session replay and heatmapping tools.

 Putting this side by side with accurate and scalable metrics from your website, empowers your team to make data-driven decisions quicker.

 By joining together the quantitive and qualitative data, your key business metrics are embedded in your visual reports, which offers many benefits:

-The most important thing to ensure your website’s success is to combine both quantitive and qualitative measures seamlessly, so instead of spending hundreds of hours connecting the dots, you can now make critical decisions faster with more data.
+The most important thing to ensure your website’s success is to combine both quantitive and qualitative measures seamlessly, so you can spend less time trying to connect the dots, and more time making decisions.

 You shouldn’t have to go into your website with only one eye open.
 Whether you leverage Visual Analytics from multiple tools or a single tool like Insightech, it is a key component in combining both the quantitative and the qualitative to enable you to act faster, smarter, and with the full context of what your users are actually experiencing on your website.